kanalasumant/artistic-style-transfer/artistic-style-transfer/README.md

-# Convolutional neural networks for artistic style transfer
+# Convolutional neural networks for artistic style transfer using two or more styles.

+This is an addition to the well developed code by [hnarayan](https://github.com/hnarayan).

+I have added code for two styles being applied to an image.
+This is done by taking the mean of the gram matrices of the stylized images and then minimizing their loss.

+Check the code for more details.

 This repository contains (TensorFlow and Keras) code that goes along with a [related blog post][blog-post] and [talk